Willys Aero: US

 1954 was the most involved year when it came to models: Only the Lark, Ace and Eagle survived.
 There were some of each model that were re-serialed 1953s with 1954 trim hung on them and then there was the regular run in which some of the Aces and Eagles received the Kaiser Super-Hurricane engine.
 On the regular run, all Aeros received wraparound one piece windshields and rear windows and a new instrument panel, even the Lark.
 All 1954s received larger taillights, "hooded" headlight and parking light bezels, and different bumper guards.
 Nameplates were shuffled slightly on the regular run cars.

-After 1955, the model was discontinued, though the tooling was kept in case it could be used overseas.
+After 1955, the model was discontinued, although the tooling was kept in case it could be used overseas.
 This eventuated when production restarted in Brazil in 1960.
 The Brazilian government of the time had been interested in encouraging a domestic auto industry.

 A 1979 newspaper article in the Toledo Blade commented on an Aero-Lark DeLuxe on a 3,500 mile tour of America, noting that it would make "a perfect 1979 model, with 108-inch wheelbase, all-welded unit body, and 28 mpg combination city and highway.
 And it meets present federal pollution standards without modification."

 With their engine bays sized to fit the Continental straight six, the Aeros have plenty of room for small-block V8 swaps.

-Brazilian production
+Brazil

 The Aero tooling went to Brazil where, from 1960 to 1971, the Aero, 2600, Itamaraty, and Executivo models were produced.
 The Willys Aero was sold through Ford do Brasil dealerships until production ceased when the US Ford Maverick replaced the Aero.
 116,967 were built.
 Brazilian models were available only with the F6-161, available in 90, 110, and 132 hp variants.